deepjavalibrary/djl-serving/serving/docs/configuration.md

  -h,--help                         Print this help.
  -m,--models <MODELS>              Models to be loaded at startup.
  -s,--model-store <MODELS-STORE>   Model store location where models can be loaded.
+ -w,--workflows <WORKFLOWS>   Workflows to be loaded at startup.
 ```

+Details about the models, model-store, and workflows can be found in the equivalent configuration properties.

 ## config.properties file